sd8917/Quizz-App/README.md

 - Can manage user roles (assign/remove user, creator, or admin roles)
 - Full system access for administrative tasks

-Role assignment: New users are assigned the 'user' role by default.
-Admins can promote users to 'creator' or 'admin' via the profile management API.
+` Role assignment `: New users are assigned the 'user' role by default.
+Admins can promote users to 'creator' or 'admin' via the channel management API.

 ## 🧩 Data Models (MongoDB + Mongoose)